Alex Graman

-Alex Joseph Graman (born November 17, 1977) is former Major League Baseball pitcher.
+Alex Joseph Graman (born November 17, 1977) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the New York Yankees, and in Nippon Professional Baseball for the Seibu Lions / Saitama Seibu Lions.
 He bats and throws left-handed.
-He retired (as a player) in 2014.

-College career
+Amateur career

 Graman was a three-time letterman for coach Bob Warn at Indiana State University from 1997 to 1999.
 He finished his career as a second team All-MVC in 1998.
 Graman ranks fourth in Indiana State history with five games of 10+ strikeouts in a career and is seventh on the school's single season strikeout list with 112.
-He was drafted in the third round by the New York Yankees.